Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Solt Kov\'acs and Yannick Baraud for stimulating discussions.
+The authors thank the editor, an associate editor, and two anonymous reviewers for their suggestions on an earlier version of the manuscript.
 HL and AM are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--EXC 2067/1-390729940, and DFG Collaborative Research Center 1456.
 AM further acknowledges the support of DFG Research Unit 5381.